Proof of Reserves vs a Financial-Statement Audit: What They Are Not (2026)

 Cryptio and Ledgible maintain the wallet inventory, balances, and reconciled ledger that both a reserves exercise and a financial-statement audit draw on.
 Confirm the tool produces an auditable, complete wallet set with a reconciled ledger — PoR and audit are only as good as the completeness of the underlying records, which is the part a tool should guarantee.

-Wag3s Ledger keeps a complete, reconciled multi-chain wallet inventory and ledger — the substrate a financial-statement audit tests and a reserves exercise samples — so the company can support both correctly and describe each accurately rather than conflating them.
+Wag3s Ledger keeps a complete, reconciled multi-chain wallet inventory and ledger — the substrate a financial-statement audit tests and a reserves exercise samples.
+It supplies the underlying records so a company can support both exercises correctly and describe each accurately; it does not itself issue a PoR opinion or perform the audit, both of which remain the work of the firm engaged.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading